-Plagiarism in Music: Revealing Data and Statistics
+Plagiarism In Music: Revealing Data And Statistics

 Plagiarism in music typically occurs when a musician takes someone else’s original work or ideas and passes them off as their own.